 I'd like to come but there's no way I'd be able to afford the fees.

 We aim to offer an education for all, irrespective of the ability to pay.
 Thanks to generous donations from former members of the School, we have some money to offer Bursaries to those girls who perform the best on the Interview Days and whose family’s financial circumstances warrant support.

 Where do people go afterwards and what sorts of careers do they follow?

 We have been sending Old Girls into the world for over 135 years and they have made quite an impact!

 Upon completion of A Level study, the vast majority of our students (well over 95%) go onto Higher Education; most of them to their first choice university.

 We have a global network of Old Girls and Old Boys working in a wide variety of different careers, many rising to the very top of their profession.
 The list of former pupils is a prestigious one and includes many captains of industry and household names - learn more about the Old Girls' Association (OGA).
 Particularly active branches of the OGA can be found in London, Oxford, Edinburgh, Bristol, Cumbria and, of course, Bolton.

-If you have any further questions or you would like to arrange a visit to the School, you can contact the Headmistress's Secretary by email, email@example.com or by calling 01204 840201.
+If you have any further questions or you would like to arrange a visit to the School, you can contact the Girls' Division's Registrar by email, firstname.lastname@example.org or by calling 01204 840201.